run-house/runhouse/docs/runhouse-in-your-stack.rst

 or long-running jobs.
 Runhouse can offload these tasks to ephemerally launched, but powerful compute that lasts until the job is done.
 Even when evaluating serverless solutions optimized for ML, it's essential to distinguish between those optimized for inference and Runhouse.
 For inference, you likely prioritize latency, cold start times and typically execute on a few limited types of hardware.
-But if you are considering executing recurring training for instance, Runhouse is significantly more optimized; you have better hardware heterogeneity, debuggability, statefulness across epochs, and the ability to efficiently use compute.
+But if you are considering executing recurring training, for instance, Runhouse is significantly more optimized; you have better hardware heterogeneity, debuggability, statefulness across epochs, and the ability to efficiently use compute.

 Slurm-Style Compute Interfaces (e.g. Slurm, SkyPilot, Mosaic, SageMaker Training)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this category of Slurm-style solutions, compute is allocated on the fly and scripts are used as entry points.
-For heavyweight jobs which are run manully, such as a research lab training a large language model over hundreds of GPUs, this style of execution works quite well.
+For heavyweight jobs that are run manually, such as a research lab training a large language model over hundreds of GPUs, this style of execution works quite well.
 However, for recurring enterprise ML use cases, there are several distinct disadvantages that Runhouse fixes.